Limited-timeFree scans and removals, no strings attached.Start free

 Who it covers

-The list expanded in 2023.
+The list expanded with the 2023 amendment.
 Today the law covers:

 • Active and retired prosecutors and assistant prosecutors